wenwu-glagle/ot-qca402x/Readme.md

-# Build libopenthread for Quartz
+# Build libopenthread for QCA402X

 In a Bash terminal, follow these instructions to install the GNU toolchain and other dependencies.
 ```bash